espocrm/documentation/development/custom-views.md

 List/Record view contains rows of records.

-It worths to mention that you need to inherit your view class from specific class for your entity if one already exists.
+It is worth being mentioned that you need to inherit your view class from specific class for your entity if one already exists.

 ```javascript
 Espo.define('custom:views/email/record/detail', 'views/email/record/detail', function (Dep) {